mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 671DFE1D4F15C5A05F21DDB66D3B7815

 searched it at `https://platform.censys.io` but there was no data found for that. `platform.censysio` is a migrated one.
 The old data would have been lost.
-Google has the answer.
+Google has the result for that hash.

 **Answer: `104.238.159.19`**